 Cons

 - Absence of Third-Party Libraries – Third-party libraries and packages are vital in software development automation.
-Although Flutter widgets largely remove the need to depend on third-party libraries, the packages (over 25,000) offered by Flutter are less than React Native’s, its main competitor.
+Although Flutter widgets largely remove the need to depend on third-party libraries, the packages (over 25,000) in Flutter are less than React Native’s, its main competitor.
 The reason is that Flutter is a relatively new SDK.
 However, the number of these libraries and packages is increasing with time.

 - Complex Updates – You have to update Flutter modules in order to update an operating system’s programming requirements.
 This means you have to recompile and reinstall Flutter modules on the devices since the modules are integrated as fixed components in the program.